TUDelft-PRIME-Books/Linear-Algebra/Chapter2/SolutionSets.md

 ## Writing Down Solution Sets

 In {numref}`Section %s <Section:LinSystems>`, we saw how to solve a system of linear equations: we reduced the augmented matrix to echelon form and expressed the basic variables in terms of the free variables.
 This means that any choice of numbers for the free variables determines a solution.
-We can conveniently write down the set of all such solutions by using a parametrized vector.
+We can conveniently write down the set of all such solutions by using a parametrised vector.
 What we mean by that is best illustrated with a couple of examples.

 ::::{prf:example}
 :label: Example:SolSet:TwoLinesinR3